windingtree/org.id/docs/README.md

 ### PrivateCall

-The PrivateCall smart contract allows to have pending transactions on smart contracts, with data stored, that would be encrypted/decrypted using the WT Key Registry.
+The PrivateCall smart contract allows to have pending transactions on smart contracts, with data stored, that would be encrypted/decrypted using the WTKeysRegistry.
 To obtain the encrypted data the receiver will need to decode the transaction data using the abi decoder.
 By using the WTKey library it is easy to decrypt the data and check the integrity.
 If the data is correct it is possible to continue the call and execute the publicCall the user sent at the beginning.

-Steps when user Augusto wants to book a Flight published by WTAir:
+Steps when user Augusto wants to book a Room published by WTHotel:

-1. Augusto looks for the WTAir public key on WTKeysRegistry
+1. Augusto looks for the WTHotel public key on WTKeysRegistry
-2. Augusto encrypts the data using multiple key encryption (adding WTAir as owner of the data too) and sign it
+2. Augusto encrypts the data using multiple key encryption (adding WTHotel as owner of the data too) and sign it
-3. Augusto wants to call the method booking() on one of the routes of WTAir, so he builds the data to execute that call
+3. Augusto wants to call the method booking() on one of the rooms of WTHotel, so he builds the data to execute that call
-4. Augusto creates the pending transaction on the WTAir route by sending his public data to execute the booking() and his personal data encrypted
+4. Augusto creates the pending transaction on the WTHotel room by sending his public data to execute the booking() and his personal data encrypted
-5. WTAir receive the transactions, looks for Augusto's public key on WTKeysRegistry and decrypts the data using WTAir's private key and verify with Augusto's public key
+5. WTHotel receives the transactions, looks for Augusto's public key on WTKeysRegistry and decrypts the data using WTHotel's private key and verify with Augusto's public key
-6. All the data that Augusto sent is correct, WTAir allow the execution of the booking call sending a continueCall() transaction
+6. If all the data that Augusto sent is correct, WTHotel allow the execution of the booking call sending a continueCall() transaction

 ## Platform